TAUSBV/dqf-api/v3/README.md

 A master project contains all of the basic attributes which are then inherited by child projects (see [Basic Attributes](#attributes)).
 Once the basic attributes are received, a master project needs to be created: [POST /v3/project/master](http://dqf-api.ta-us.net/#!/Project%2FMaster/add).

 **IMPORTANT:** The basic attributes for a master project are the DQF Project Settings.
-We expect the user to be able to manually select these values directly from the UI, either in the form of individual values or as a template.
+We expect the user to be able to manually select these values directly from the UI, either in the form of individual values or as a [template](#templates).
 Please make sure that you _do not_ post some arbitrarily defined default settings without giving the user the possibility to modify these.
-TAUS reserves the right to block data from a given integration should the database get 'polluted' with such non-user defined values.
+TAUS reserves the right to block data from a given integration should the database get 'polluted' with such non-user-defined values.
 We strongly suggest that every integrator discusses with the DQF Team beforehand how DQF Project Settings will be collected.

 **IMPORTANT:** Please use the term **Sector** on the UI where the API reads *Industry*.